 While the pandemic may have made many small businesses keenly aware of potential shortcomings in their insurance portfolios, filling the gaps by simply selling them more coverage could provide a temporary bump in premium volume but isn’t likely to sustain short-term retention or fuel long-term growth, a Deloitte Global consumer survey has revealed.

-Instead, many small-business respondents are also seeking more diverse and comprehensive solutions than what has traditionally been offered in commoditized risk-transfer policies.
+Instead, many small-business respondents are also seeking more diverse and comprehensive solutions than what has traditionally been offered in commoditised risk-transfer policies.
 Significant segments want greater coverage and pricing flexibility, additional risk management services, as well as new sources of insurance, the survey found.
-While this article focuses on the 501 US small-business owners responding to the survey (see more US respondent results summarized here), these sentiments and trends were largely echoed by the 5,300 respondents from 14 countries1 (see sidebar, “About the survey,” to learn more about our methodology).
+While this article focuses on the 501 US small-business owners responding to the survey (see more US respondent results summarised here), these sentiments and trends were largely echoed by the 5,300 respondents from 14 countries1 (see sidebar, “About the survey,” to learn more about our methodology).

 In light of these findings, most small business carriers might need to consider reinventing many existing products, launching new types of insurance for emerging risks, expanding distribution options, and bolstering service capabilities rather than continuing to compete and differentiate mainly on price and coverage levels.